 While writers around the world have addressed the subject of “love,” the French have developed a long tradition that explores its erotic and emotional dimensions.
 Part of this tradition is the ability to represent the most passionate states, while at the same time analyze them critically.
 This dual focus has produced works that have initially been deemed scandalous but, with the passage of time, have come to be regarded as literary classics.

-Over two years*, the French Kisses reading group will read and discuss works of French fiction in translation from the 17th century to the present.
-Year 1 will meet from September 2019 to June 2020, and will include works by Madame de Lafayette, Abbé Prévost, Choderlos de Laclos, Stendhal, Honoré de Balzac, Gustave Flaubert, Emile Zola, and Marcel Proust.
-Year 2 will meet from September 2020 to June 2021 and may include works by Alain-Fournier, Colette, Jean Genet, Georges Bataille, Violette Leduc, Pauline Réage, Françoise Sagan, Simone de Beauvoir, Marguerite Duras, and Anne Garréta.
+Over two years, the French Kisses reading group will read and discuss works of French fiction in translation from the 17th century to the present.
+Year 1 met from September 2019 to June 2020, and included works by Madame de Lafayette, Abbé Prévost, Choderlos de Laclos, Honoré de Balzac, Gustave Flaubert, Emile Zola, and Marcel Proust.
+Year 2 will meet from September 2020 to June 2021 to read and discuss works by Colette, André Gide, Raymond Radiguet, Violette Leduc, Georges Bataille, Pauline Réage, Jean Genet, Françoise Sagan, Simone de Beauvoir, Marguerite Duras, Anne Garréta, Annie Ernaux, and Leila Slimani.
 While many of these names may be unfamiliar to American readers, to French readers they are well known.

 Each of us may have his or her own notion of “love.”
 Discussing these works together should prompt reflection and reconsideration of how we understand “love” in light of the experiences and expressions of others.
 Many of these works will challenge simplistic or sentimental notions of love.
 Some readers will find certain of these works offensive.
 We read them not to give (or take) offense, but rather to enlarge our understanding of the range of human experiences that make up “love.”

-For Year 1, the French Kisses reading group meets monthly from September 2019 to June 2020, with the exception of January 2020 (no meeting).
+For Year 2, the More French Kisses reading group meets monthly from September 2020 to June 2021.
+The meetings will take place on Zoom until further notice.

-The Athenæum is hosting two identical sessions of the group, one on the first Tuesday of each month and one on the first Wednesday of each month, with one exception in April as noted below.
+The Athenaeum is hosting two identical sections of the group, one on the second Tuesday of each month, and one on the second Wednesday of each month, with one exception as noted below in November.
 The meeting days will always be back-to-back.
-Both sessions meet at the Athenæum, from 5-5:30pm (refreshments) and 5:30-7pm (discussion).
 Participants will be asked to select their preferred session during registration.
+Meetings will begin promptly at 5:30 p.m. and conclude at 7:00 p.m.
+Meetings will take place using the Zoom platform.

-Monthly readings will typically be 150-200 pages.
+Monthly readings will typically be about 200-250 pages.
 All readings are in English translation.
-A list of recommended translations and editions will be provided separately to reading group participants.
+A list of recommended translations and editions is provided below.
 Readers who wish to read in French are welcome to do so.
 All discussion will be in English.

 Please note that there is a reading assignment for the first meeting.